Certificate II in Maritime Operations

 - *HLTAID003 Provide First Aid

-*Course entry requirements are First Aid and the 4 ESS units (Elements of Shipboard Safety).
+*Course entry requirements are First Aid and the 4 units of the Shipboard Safety Skill Set.
 They do not need to be completed prior to enrolling however, they must be completed prior to receiving the full qualification.

 Almost all commercial vessels require a qualified person to operate and maintain equipment onboard.